Last updated:

 Philanthropic and government support

-CDP made several grants through its Global Recovery Fund and Global Hunger Crisis Fund in 2022 and 2023, including:
+CDP has made several grants through its Global Recovery Fund and Global Hunger Crisis Fund from 2022 to 2024, including:

 • $500,000 to Arid Lands Development Focus to provide recovery and build resilience to the hunger crisis in drought disaster-affected communities through accelerated adoption of Survivor and Community Led Response in 10 arid and semi-arid land counties in Kenya.